 Driver Education (Ages 14.5+) - 30 hours of Classroom

-Driver Education classes will continue to be held online with a live instructor and some options for in-person classes.
+Driver Education classes will be held in-person and online.
 Please see the class options, dates, times and locations below.
 Here you will register for the classroom portion only.
 Behind-the-wheel (BTW) is not included with this registration.

 Students age 14.5 can start Driver Education.
 After students complete 30 hours of classroom, students age 15+ can test for permit at testing station.
 Students then schedule six hours Behind-the-Wheel (BTW) lessons (three separate 2-hour lessons).
 Students age 16+ who complete BTW and Supervised Driving Log can test for license at testing station.

 Required Supervised Driving Log: Option 1) Students log 50 hours/3,000 minutes (of which 15 hours/900 minutes are night driving) before testing for license.
 Option 2) Parent’s/Guardian’s (only) attend Point of Impact class then students log 40 hours/2,400 minutes (of which 15 hours/900 minutes are night driving) before testing for license.

 Driver Education Frequently Asked Questions

 Who teaches the class?
 Community Education contracts A+ Driving School out of Lakeville to teach our classes.

 At what age can students start Driver Education?
 Age 14.5.